brianloveswords/bjb.dev/src/content/log/20250121-text-editors.md

 [^chord]: multiple keys at once, usually with multiple modifiers. think about playing a chord on a piano.

-## oh yeah terminal IDEs are also dogshit
+## oh yeah IDE terminal emulators are also dogshit

 using a terminal editor is nice! i don't need a lot of accoutrements, and i'm already used to mousing around as little as humanly possible. when i am mousin', my trackpad speed is jacked as high as it will possible go.